wilkelab/Opfi/docs/index.rst

 Opfi
 ====

 Welcome to the Opfi documentation site!
-Opfi is a modular, rule-based framework for creating gene cassette identification pipelines, particularly for large genomics or metagenomics datasets.
+Opfi is a modular, rule-based framework for creating gene cluster identification pipelines, particularly for large genomics or metagenomics datasets.

-Opfi is implemented entirely in Python, and can be downloaded from the Python package index.
-It consists of two major modules: Gene Finder, for discovery of novel gene cassettes, and Operon Analyzer, for rule-based filtering, deduplication, visualization, and re-annotation of systems identified by Gene Finder.
+Opfi is implemented entirely in Python, and can be downloaded with conda or the from the Python Package Index.
+It consists of two major modules: Gene Finder, for discovery of novel gene clusters, and Operon Analyzer, for rule-based filtering, deduplication, visualization, and re-annotation of systems identified by Gene Finder.

 Contents
 --------